tarantool/doc/sphinx/reference_lua/console.rst

     is via the connection-information string, or URI, specified in :code:`box.cfg{listen=...}`.
     The alternative way of listening is via the URI specified in :code:`console.listen(...)`.
-This alternative way is called "administrative" or simply "admin port".
+This alternative way is called "administrative" or simply :ref:`"admin port" <administration-admin_ports>`.
-    The listening is usually over a local host with a Unix socket, specified with host = 'unix/', port = 'path/to/something.sock'.
+    The listening is usually over a local host with a Unix domain socket.

     :param string uri: the URI of the local server

-    The "admin" address is the URI to listen on for administrative connections.
-It has no default value, so it must be specified if connections will occur via telnet.
+    The "admin" address is the URI to listen on.
+    It has no default value, so it must be specified if connections will occur via an admin port.
-    The parameter is expressed with URI = Universal Resource Identifier format, for example "/tmpdir/unix_domain_socket.sock", or as a numeric TCP port.
+    The parameter is expressed with URI = Universal Resource Identifier format, for example "/tmpdir/unix_domain_socket.sock", or a numeric TCP port.
 Connections are often made with telnet.
     A typical port value is 3313.